U.S. could face "tripledemic" amid exodus of health care workers

 Unmanned hospital beds

-There is now a vaccine available for RSV, a common respiratory virus that causes cold-like symptoms but which can be serious in infants and older adults, according to the Centers for Disease Control and Prevention.
+A vaccine is now available for RSV, a common respiratory virus that causes cold-like symptoms but which can be serious in infants and older adults, according to the Centers for Disease Control and Prevention.

 Lately, a spike in RSV cases among very young children has overwhelmed pediatric hospitals.
 Little kids are especially susceptible to developing severe symptoms because their immune systems are undeveloped and their airways are smaller than those of adults, making it harder to breathe when inflamed.